SYDNEY

 As the guards turned to leave, I called out to them, "What will happen to me now?
 Where's the alpha?"

-The scar-faced guard turned back to me, his expression unreadable.
 "That depends on Alpha Gray's mood," he said.
 "But for now, you're a prisoner, and you'll stay here until he comes back and orders your punishment."

 The guards walked away, leaving me alone in the darkness.
 I slumped back against the wall, my body aching and my heart heavy with despair.